 Communicating with Germans

 What do Germans really understand when the English talk to them?
 The English language has many subtleties that do not exist in German.
-The German language is very literal and as a result, Germans may come across as rude or off-hand to the English speaker.
+The German language is very literal, and as a result, Germans may come across as rude or off-hand to the English speaker.
 Of course, most Germans are not rude at all.
 When […]

 German in the office

 Were you planning to relocate to Germany for professional reasons?
 Or perhaps you are working with Germans regularly?
 The following words are taken from everyday office language.
 Have you come across some of them yet?
-Der Anhang: If you send an email from a German version of outlook and you would like to also send […]
+Der Anhang: If you send an email from a German version of outlook and would like to also send a […]

 German sausage feasts in London